pweingardt/KSPMissionController/API Interface.md

 ## ATTENTION

 Every time you call any kind of Reward or Cost the current space program will be written on the disk, don't call it every second.
+In other words keep them out of GUI types that are called every frame.
+Or part type updates like OnFixedUpdate().
+Thanks. ;)

 # Example code.